ccocchi/sass-twitter-bootstrap-rails/README.md

-# sass-twitter-bootstrap-rails

-Twitter CSS Toolkit, Bootstrap, for Rails with Sass !
+# Twitter Bootstrap for Rails 3.1 with Sass

-This gem provides :

-* stylesheets converted to Sass
-* javascripts from Bootstrap also
+Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
+It includes base CSS and javascripts for typography, forms, buttons, tables, grids, navigation, and more.

+sass-twitter-bootstrap-rails project integrates Bootstrap for Rails 3.1+ applications with asset pipeline enabled

-The `master` branch uses new *Twitter Bootstrap 2*.
+The `master` branch uses new __Twitter Bootstrap 2__.
 Version 1.4 of Bootstrap is kept in a branch now.

 ## Installation